aws/amazon-ecs-cli/README.md

      - "80:80"
 ```

-To run the configuration file on Amazon ECS use `ecs-cli compose up`.
+To run the configuration file on Amazon ECS, use `ecs-cli compose up`.
 This
 creates an ECS task definition and starts an ECS task.
 You can see the task
 that is running with `ecs-cli compose ps`, for example: